Macroscopic Two-Dimensional Polariton Condensates

-By extracting the space-time images at different energies, as shown in Fig.~\ref{fig:2}(a) for $E=\SI{2.6}{\milli\electronvolt}$, the expansion velocity as a function of energy can be estimated from the slope of the emission intensity.
-These velocities are compared in Fig.~\ref{fig:2}(b) to the group velocities calculated from the LPB dispersion and the difference is indicated by the red-filling region, showing that the effect of relaxation from higher energy states becomes considerable at lower energies.
-An independent estimation of the group velocity can be obtained under CW pumping only: here, we use the expanding polariton fluid to perform an optical tomography of a spatial region where a single natural defect, injected in the DBR heterostructure during the growing process, breaks the spatial homogeneity of the sample.
+By extracting the space-time images at different energies, the expansion velocity can be estimated from the slope of the emission intensity~\cite{note:note2}.
+These velocities are compared in Fig.~\ref{fig:2} to the group velocities $v_{g}=\frac{1}{\hbar} \frac{\partial E_{LPB}(k)}{\partial k} $ calculated from the LPB dispersion and the difference is indicated by the red-filling region, showing that the effect of relaxation from higher energy states becomes considerable at lower energies.
+To discard the possibility that the long propagation lengths can be explained by a faster expansion, for example due to a significant wedge in the cavity~\cite{Steger2013,Nelson2013}, we compare Fig.~\ref{fig:2} with a direct estimation of the polariton wavevectors.
+This is obtained by the optical tomography of a region of the sample where a single natural defect, injected in the DBR heterostructure during the growing process, breaks the spatial homogeneity of the surface.
 The pumping spot, the expanding fluid and the defect are clearly visible in Fig.~\ref{fig:3}(a), which shows the $(x,y)$ image of the emission at $E=\SI{0.5}{\milli\electronvolt}$.
 The region around the defect is magnified and filtered at different energies, showing increasing flow speeds from Fig.~\ref{fig:3}(b) to Fig.~\ref{fig:3}(d).
-The velocities extracted from the interference pattern (shown in Fig.~\ref{fig:3}(f)) match perfectly with the group velocities of the fluid calculated from the polariton dispersion (black line in Fig.~\ref{fig:3}(e)) as $v_{g}=\frac{1}{\hbar} \frac{\partial E_{LPB}(k)}{\partial k} $.
+The wavevectors extracted from the interference pattern (Fig.~\ref{fig:3}(f)) as $k=\frac{\pi}{\Delta x}$ match perfectly with the polariton dispersion, as shown in Fig.~\ref{fig:3}(e), also at the lowest energies.
 This shows unambiguously that the rate at which the polariton population distributes in space is the sum of two rates: the ballistic propagation and the filling rate due to relaxation processes.
 The second one becomes important for states close to the bottom of the LPB, and helps in reaching distances longer than expected from the bare propagation of low-speed polaritons.

+The dynamic of the fluid passing a defect is recorded here for a wide range of energies thanks to the continuum of states formed along the dispersion, suggesting that, at higher densities, a new class of experiments on polariton superfluidity could be performed on expanding clouds free from reservoir artifacts and involving macroscopic distances.